Render Comark in Svelte

 import { Comark } from '@comark/svelte'

-import Alert from './Alert.svelte'
+import Alert from './components/comark/Alert.svelte'

 const components = { alert: Alert }